 Customer reception

-Evernote scores a 4.4 rating on G2.
+Evernote scores a .
 Customer reviews include:

 “I've enjoyed using the Evernote free service for over 10 years to track all manner of notes across a couple of devices.
 The android app has been relatively easy to use and bug free up until 2023. - Verified User on G2